-If you want to rent your property in Renton, you may have considered renting it out room by room.
+If you want to rent your property in Kent, you may have considered renting it out room by room.
 This can be a great option for houses near universities or in other more transient areas.
-In this post, we discuss the pros and cons of renting your house room by room in Renton.
+In this post, we discuss the pros and cons of renting your house room by room in Kent.

 If you are renting out the entire house and your tenant decides to leave, you are left with a vacant property and no income.
 If you are renting your house out room by room and your tenant moves out, you will still have people occupying the other areas.
 The house won’t likely ever be completely vacant which helps ensure you are pulling at least some income on a consistent basis.